couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 3: Creating Views

-Couchbase ['Views'][4] enable indexing and querying of data within out document database.
+Couchbase ['Views'][4] enable indexing and querying of data within our document database.

 The main component of a view is its **map function**.
 This function is written in the same native language as your app which most likely Objective-C or Java therefore it is very flexible.
 The map function takes a document's JSON as input and emits (outputs) any number of key/value pairs to be indexed.
 The view generates a complete index by calling the map function on every document in the database and adding each emitted key/value pair to the index, sorted by the key.